0xSmick/solana-bonk-cmv3-template/README.md

 # Intro
-This is a Mint Page which can work with CMV3 (Candy Machine V3) for NFT drops.
-This was created purely as a fun project and is free for anyone to use.
+This is a Mint Page which can work with CMV3 (Candy Machine V3) for NFT drops on the Solana Blockchain.
+This was created purely as a fun project where users could pay for NFTs in $BONK.
+This repo is free for anyone to use, but will not be maitained or updated.
+Use at your own risk.

 # Candymachine setup
 1. Download sugar's latest [build](https://github.com/metaplex-foundation/sugar/tree/alpha+CMv3)